HackerN64/F3DEX3/README.md

   drawing tris with those verts will lead to incorrect fog values for those tris.
 In F3DEX2, the fog settings at vertex load time would always be used, even if they were changed before drawing tris.

+## Debugging

+To help debug lighting issues, add `CFG_DEBUG_NORMALS` to the `OPTIONS :=` line of your selected microcode version in the Makefile (near the bottom), then `make clean` and `make` again.
+This feature causes the vertex colors of any material with lighting enabled to be set to the transformed, normalized world space normals.
+The X, Y, and Z components map to R, G, and B, with each dimension's conceptual (-1.0 ...
+1.0) range mapped to (0 ...
+255).
+This also breaks vertex alpha and texgen / lookat.

+Some ways to use this for debugging are:
+- If the normals have obvious problems (e.g. flickering, or not changing smoothly as the object rotates / animates), there is likely a problem with the model space normals or the M matrix.
+Conversely, if there is a problem with the standard lighting results (e.g. flickering) but the normals don't have this problem, the problem is likely in the lighting data.
+- Check that the colors don't change based on the camera position, but DO change as the object rotates, so that the same side of an object in world space is always the same color.
+- Make a simple object like an octahedron or sphere, view it in game, and check that the normals are correct.
+A normal pointing along +X would be (1.0, 0.0, 0.0), meaning (255, 128, 128) or pink.
+A normal pointing along -X would be (-1.0, 0.0, 0.0), meaning (0, 128, 128) or dark cyan.
+Bright, fully saturated colors like green (0, 255, 0), yellow (255, 255, 0), or black should never appear as these would correspond to impossibly long normals.
+- Make the same object (octahedron is easiest in this case) with vertex colors which match what the normals should be, and compare them.

 ## Credits